 Companies who may be more likely to avoid paying you could be small limited companies or sole traders.
 A limited company usually has the letters Ltd after the company name.

 Companies who have a history of winding up and restarting again under a new name

 It's quite easy for small limited companies to avoid debts.
 The owners of the company simply transfer their assets, such as the stock, customer orders and staff, to a new company and wind up the old one.
 The debts of the old company don't transfer to the new one.
-They are sometimes called Phoenix companies.
+They are sometimes called phoenix companies.

-If your employer does this and you win your case, you can't make the new company pay you what you're owed even if your employer's running an identical business.
+If your employer does this and you win your case, you can't make the new company pay you what you're owed even if your employer is running an identical business.
 This is because your claim is against the original company, which no longer has any assets, so you can't get your money.
 If you find your employer has done this in the past that might mean they will do it again to avoid paying what they owe you.